codahale/veil-go/README.md

 `veil.authenc.header`.
 Finally, the sender adds optional random padding to the end of the encrypted headers.

-Second, the sender uses `veil.schnorr` to create a signature of the plaintext.
+Second, the sender uses `veil.schnorr` to create a signature of both the encrypted headers (including any padding) and the plaintext.

 Finally, the sender uses `veil.kdf.kem.message` and `veil.authenc.stream` to encrypt the message and the signature using the ephemeral header public key.